 Monitoring programs should address program goals, identify reference and baseline conditions for future comparisons, and address areas that have water quality concerns as identified by Basin Steering Committees and water quality assessments (e.g., Texas Integrated Report for Clean Water Act Sections 305(b) and 303(d), Basin Summary Report).
-The TCEQ Surface Water Quality Monitoring Procedures, Volume 1: Physical and Chemical Monitoring Methods16 (RG-415) and the Surface Water Quality Monitoring Procedures, Volume 2: Methods for Collecting and Analyzing Biological Assemblage and Habitat Data17 (RG-416) are essential guides for conducting water quality monitoring.
-The most current version of the TCEQ Guidance for Assessing and Reporting Surface Water Quality in Texas18 should be referenced when determining the amount of data needed for the assessment of various uses.
+The TCEQ Surface Water Quality Monitoring Procedures, Volume 1: Physical and Chemical Monitoring Methods (RG-415) and the Surface Water Quality Monitoring Procedures, Volume 1: Physical and Chemical Monitoring Methods (RG-415) and the Surface Water Quality Monitoring Procedures, Volume 2: Methods for Collecting and Analyzing Biological Assemblage and Habitat Data (RG-416) are essential guides for conducting water quality monitoring.
+The most current version of the TCEQ Guidance for Assessing and Reporting Surface Water Quality in Texas should be referenced when determining the amount of data needed for the assessment of various uses.
 The TCEQ Water Quality Standards Group should be consulted while developing the water quality monitoring schedule to incorporate support for the development of water quality standards.